 What is Urinary Incontinence?

-Stress incontinence, or, SUI is a common type of male urinary incontinence.
-This type of incontinence is often caused when the prostate is removed (prostatectomy) most often the result of Prostate Cancer.
+Stress urinary incontinence, sometimes referred to as passive or low pressure incontinence is common and the typical causes are when the prostate is removed (i.e. a radical prostatectomy), Prostate Cancer is treated with radiation, or transurethral resection of the prostate (TURP) procedure for the treatment of Benign Prostatic Hyperplasia (BPH).
 With SUI, leaks most often happen when you cough, lift or strain.
 These actions cause increased pressure on the bladder which results in involuntary leakage.

 Urge incontinence is the result of overactive bladder muscles that squeeze so hard the sphincter can’t hold back.
 With urge incontinence, the urge is so strong, sometimes you just can’t reach the toilet quickly enough.
-This often results in large leaks and accounts for the majority of incontinence problems in seniors.
+This often results in large leaks and is common and sometimes referred to as high pressure incontinence.

 Overflow incontinence is caused by a blockage in the urethra (such as enlarged prostate) and this leads to urine building up over time.
 With overflow incontinence, a person can often only release a little urine at a time.
 With this type of incontinence, it is common that the person experiencing incontinence will have no sensation that the bladder is full.